 She is also a painter concentrating on portraiture and abstract expressionist imagery.
 She has published a collection of poems, short stories, and essays on her blog Music Well.
-In 2019 she will publish her debut novel The Flow.
+Recently she has released her debut novel, a psychological thriller, The Flow,

 - Rubble Becomes Art – a commission from Kate Steinbeck and Pan Harmonia in celebration of Pan Harmonia’s 20th season.
 This project is supported by a grant from the North Carolina Arts Council.